AlexanderBraml/Kimai-to-UP-timesheet/README.md

 ### Using a csv file

-If you want to use a csv file as source, you have to specify the path to it.
-The following call uses `~/source.csv` as data source.
+If you want to use a csv file as the source, you have to specify the path to it.
+The following call uses `~/source.csv` as a data source:
 ```shell
 python3 main.py csv --source ~/kimai.csv --target ~/timesheet.xlsx --template ~/template.xlsx
 ```